Hot Stamper Pressings of the Music of Rimsky-Korsakov Available Now

 Setting higher standards — no, being able to set higher standards — in our minds is a clear mark of progress.
 We know that many of our customers feel the same way.

-Flat transferring the tapes is an idea that holds great appeal to the kind of hubristic and clueless audiophiles who think they know something real mastering engineers must have missed.
+Flat transfer of master tapes is an idea that holds great appeal to the kind of hubristic and misinformed audiophiles who think they know something real mastering engineers never could figure out.
 This guy comes to mind, but there are no doubt plenty of others out there in Audiophile Record Land just like him, and plenty to buy the awful sounding records he’s made.

 One comment